Statin Use Way Up: Pitavastatin Introduced to the U.S as a Next-Generation Statin

-Statins remain the first-line of defence for managing cholesterol.
-They are generally well-tolerated and have a favourable safety profile.
+Statins remain the first line of defense for managing cholesterol.
+They are generally well-tolerated and have a favorable safety profile.
 There is a large body of evidence that supports the widespread use of statins with their ability to reduce the risk of developing heart disease†.

 Updated Guidelines Recommend Statins for More Patients

 - People diagnosed with cardiovascular disease

 - People who have high levels of LDL-C, or bad cholesterol (greater than 190 mg/dL)

 - People with diabetes between the age of 40 to 75, regardless of their cholesterol levels

 - People with elevated LDL-C (over 100 mg/dL) with an increased risk of developing heart disease (e.g., family history)

 The first statin, lovastatin, was approved in the United States over 30 years ago on September 1st, 1987.
 Since then, tens of millions of Americans have taken a statin to help manage their cholesterol levels.
 Statin use has increased steadily over the years and has more than doubled in the last 20 years.
 With the recent changes to the guidelines, this use will undoubtedly increase further.

 The most commonly used statin in the U.S right now is atorvastatin, which was approved in 1996.
 While the majority of statins currently available are several decades old, there are newer statin options available.
 Pitavastatin was introduced to the U.S. in 2009 and is the most recently approved statin type.